-A darling dog and an adorable 3 year Prince, they make a charming couple.
+A darling dog and an adorable three-year-old Prince; don't they make a charming couple?

 Tail docking is now illegal in the UK; however, vets are allowed to use their discretion.

-Why on earth do we still tolerate this abhorrent act?
-Superficial, ignorant people are, I guess, the answer.
+Why on earth do we still tolerate this horrendous act?

 By: Sam's Mom

 All dogs use their tails to communicate with other dogs and with us.
-Why would anyone want to cut a pet cocker's tail off?
+Why would anyone want to cut their pet cocker spaniel's tail off?

 Hi, please don't dock your spaniel's tail, they look beautiful with their tails, and it's cruel.

-In South Africa, it is against the law to dock dogs' tails.
+It is against the law in South Africa to dock dogs' tails.

 Well, it seems that we are primarily in agreement!

-There is no justification nowadays for having your Cocker Spaniel's tail docked, and it's evident that lots of people are coming round to that view, thankfully.
+There is no justification nowadays for having your Cocker Spaniel's tail docked, and it's evident that many people are coming around to that view, thankfully.